FactomProject/FactomCode/README.md

 Factom is an Open-Source project that provides a way to build applications on the Bitcoin blockchain.

-Factom began by providing proof of existence services, but then move on to provide proof of existence of transforms.
+Factom began by providing proof of existence services, but then moved on to provide proof of existence of transforms.
 A list of such entries can be thought of as a Factom Chain.
 Factom can be used to implement private tokens, smart contracts, smart properties, and more.

 Factom leverages the Bitcoin Blockchain, but in a way that minimizes the amount of data actually inserted in the Blockchain.
 Thus it provides a mechanism for creating Bitcoin 2.0 services for the trading of assets, securities, commodities, or other complex applications without increasing blockchain "pollution".